madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 right (Zipper ls a (r:rs)) = Zipper (a:ls) r rs
 ```

-The middle element is the focus point and we have bunch of elements to the left
+The middle parameter is the focus point and we have bunch of elements to the
-and right.
-We'll use zippers with infinite number of elements, but there isn't a
+left and right.
+We'll use zippers with infinite number of elements, but there
-fundamental reason that has to be the case elsewhere.
-So you can think of a
+isn't a fundamental reason that has to be the case elsewhere.
+So you can think
-zipper as an infinite tape with a focus and `left` & `right` functions as
+of a zipper as an infinite tape with a focus and `left` & `right` functions as
 shifting the tape.

 Let's get to the comonad instance for `Zipper`.
 The `extract` function is
 pleasingly dull and extracts the focus of the zipper.
 The `duplicate` function
 is slightly more interesting.
 It makes shifted copies of the zipper in a zipper
-where the shifting is determined by the direction and distance from the focus
+where the number of shifts is determined by the direction and distance from the
-point of the resulting zipper[^2].
+focus point of the enclosing zipper[^2].

 ```haskell
 instance Comonad Zipper where